Ali Razmara: The Campaign in Azerbaijan

+Prime Minister

 Razmara was appointed prime minister by the Shah in 1950.
 His cabinet was inaugurated on 26 June.
 He promoted a plan for decentralization of government together with decentralization of the seven-year plan for infrastructure development and improvement.
 His idea was to bring government to the people; an unheard-of idea in Iran.
 His plan called for setting up local councils in Iran's 84 districts to run local affairs such as health, education and agricultural programs.
-One of his most enduring achievements was the institution of the Point IV program via agreement with US President Harry Truman.
+One of his most enduring achievements was the institution of the Point IV program via agreement with US President Harry S. Truman.

 Razmara began trimming the government payrolls, eliminating a large number of officials out of a total of 187,000 civil servants.
 At one stroke he terminated nearly 400 high-placed officials.
 By so doing, Razmarra earned the wrath of the powerful land-owning and merchant families and most conservatives without gaining the confidence of the radical Tudeh Party.
 Additionally, his opposition to the expropriation of AIOC assets at Abadan earned him the wrath of the small but powerful group of Majlis deputies known as the National Front.
-The National Front was led by Majlis Member, Mohammed Mossadegh, whose leading ally in Parliament was the Assembly Speaker, Ayatollah Kashani.
+The National Front was led by Majlis Member, Mohammad Mosaddegh, whose leading ally in Parliament was the Assembly Speaker, Ayatollah Kashani.